NetCloud Manager FAQ

 How many devices can your system support and how many do you have on the system now?

-Cradlepoint manages more than 80,000 devices on WiPipe Central today.
+Cradlepoint manages more than 1 million devices on NetCloud Manager today.
 NCM has a scalable, service-oriented architecture that can support many more customers with many thousands of devices under management.

 As a System Integrator, can I have multiple primary accounts that I can use to manage my customers' devices, and can I see all of my customers' devices?